-Daniel Downes, Teacher of Vision Impairments has developed a programme called SEE (Sensory Enriched Experiences) which puts rich literacy experiences at its heart.
-In the first of a 3 part series, Gwyn, Director of Positive Eye writes about the importance of concept building and Daniel introduces the programme and explains the theory behind this approach.
+Daniel Downes, Teacher of Vision Impairments has developed a programme called the SEE Approach.
+Sensory Enriched Experiences which puts rich literacy experiences at its heart.
+In the first of a 3 part series, Gwyn, Director of Positive Eye writes about the importance of concept building.
+Whilst Daniel introduces the programme and explains the theory behind this approach.

 Introduction- Pigs might fly

-Although the research on the availability of experiences for children with vision impairments is scarce, the secondary analysis of the Millennium Cohort Survey (Harris et al, 2014) suggests that children with a vision impairment, in many social activities, have similar experiences as their sighted peers.
-It is likely then that the problem is not with access to experiences, but rather with the accessibility of individual experiences.
+Research on the availability of experiences for children with vision impairments is scarce.
+The Millennium Cohort Survey (Harris et al, 2014) suggests that children with a VI, in many social activities, have similar experiences as their sighted peers.
+It is likely then that the problem is not with access to experiences.
+Rather with the accessibility of individual experiences.

 What is SEE?

-In 1997, Alan Koenig and Carol Farrenkopf (1997) analysed 254 reading scheme stories to identify concepts which a child would need to understand in order to bring meaning to each story.
-Having identified the main experiences of each story, the researchers then grouped these into 22 categories labelled ‘global experiences’.
-Examples of global experiences include making and doing things, working together, going to a farm and using different forms of transportation.
+In 1997, Alan Koenig and Carol Farrenkopf (1997) analysed 254 reading scheme stories.
+To identify concepts which a child would need to understand to bring meaning to each story.
+Identifying the main experiences of each story, they then grouped them into 22 categories.
+They then labelled these ‘global experiences’.
+Examples of global experiences include making and doing things, working together.
+Going to a farm and using different forms of transportation.

-To address the disadvantage faced by children with a visual impairment, we decided to create a programme of Sensory Enrichment Experiences (SEE) aimed at providing a rich base for literacy.
-The 22 global areas identified by Koenig and Farrenkopf have provided a useful framework for ensuring all children access a broad and equal experience range.
-Although many sensory services offer educational trips for children with a vision impairment, the unique aspect of the SEE approach is that it is not an add-on; it places experiences at the heart of educational intervention in a structured manner.
+We wanted to address the disadvantage faced by children with a visual impairment.
+We decided to create a programme of Sensory Enrichment Experiences (SEE).
+Aimed at providing a rich base for literacy.
+The 22 global areas identified by Koenig and Farrenkopf provided a useful framework.
+They ensure all children access a broad and equal experience range.
+Many sensory services offer educational trips for children with a vision impairment.
+The unique aspect of the SEE approach is that it is not an add-on.
+It places experiences at the heart of educational intervention in a structured manner.

-The underpinning belief of the SEE approach is that concepts are not fixed but are formed and reformed through experience (Kolb, pg 11).
-This assumption is important as it dispels the notion that teaching a topic or facilitating an experience leads to an end point.
-Therefore in order to keep the learning cycle in motion, the core priority of SEE is to teach children how to learn effectively from experiences.
+The underpinning belief of the SEE approach is that concepts are not fixed.
+They are formed and reformed through experience (Kolb, pg 11).
+This assumption is important.
+It dispels the notion that teaching a topic or facilitating an experience leads to an end point.
+So, to keep the learning cycle in motion, the core priority of SEE is to teach children how to learn.
 As an illustrative example, let us consider something as simple as a wooden spoon.

 Picture: Set of wooden spoons (small, medium, large, old and new)